dl1bz/deskhpsdr/README.md

 ## Requirements

+I recommend using deskHPSDR on macOS, it's also being focused and developed on this OS platform.
+It can be build and run under Linux too, but my recommendation remains unequivocally macOS for for stable and stress-free operation with deskHPSDR. macOS will also remain the only platform, where I provide ready-made app bundles without build them first.

-* modern Desktop-OS like macOS or Linux with installed developer tools like compiler, linker etc.
+* modern Desktop-OS like macOS (15 or newer) or Linux with installed developer tools like compiler, linker etc.
 * minimum screensize starts from 1280x600
 * **basic knowledge**: how to use your OS, a shell, a text editor and how to compile applications from source code
 * *macOS only*: please read the``COMPILE.macOS`` first